 Fellow for Access & Outreach and Tutor in Physiology

 I have greatly enjoyed working in higher education for the last 20 years.
-In my current position as Supernumerary Fellow and Tutor in Physiology for St John’s, I have am involved in many aspects of College life including those that relate to the students directly (teaching, welfare, discipline, presidential collections, admissions, schools liaison), and those that contribute to the effective running of the college (various committees, interviewing for JRF, alumni interactions admissions, and as Dean for Degrees).
+In my current position as Supernumerary Fellow and Tutor in Physiology for St John’s, I am involved in many aspects of College life including those that relate to the students directly (teaching, welfare, discipline, presidential collections, admissions, schools liaison), and those that contribute to the effective running of the college (various committees, interviewing for JRF, alumni interactions admissions, and as Dean for Degrees).
 I am currently the lead tutor in Biomedical sciences, and I have a substantial role as a Medical tutor.
 I also contribute to the teaching of the Experimental Psychology students.

 Katie Inwood